wiseman-timelord/Chat-Gradio-Gguf/README.md

 - Llm Model - You will need a Large Language Model in GGUF format, See `Models` section.
 Currently you are advised to use [Qwen1.5-0.5B-Chat-GGUF](https://huggingface.co/Qwen/Qwen1.5-0.5B-Chat-GGUF), as this will be super-fast and confirm basic operation, otherwise see models section.
 - Suitable GPU - Gpu may be, Main or Compute, with VRam selection 756MB-64GB.
 It must have Vulkan capability/drivers (if the installer contains files referring to Vulkan).
 - System Ram - Your system should cover the size of the model not able to be covered by the GPU (ie, 4GB card for 4B model in Q6_K, 16GB card for 16b model in Q6_K).

+## Additional Requirements
+For compile options; If on PATH, ask AI how to check its on path, and as applicable fix...
+- MSVC 2017-2019 - MSVC with option Desktop Development enabled during install.
+- MS Build Tools - Also for building, ensure its on PATH.
+- Git - Github Program for cloning the sources from github, ensure its on PATH.

 ### Instructions (W = Windows, U = Ubuntu)...
 - Pre-Installation...